MoshoodSO/teacher-s-aide-ai/README.md

 An intelligent AI-powered platform designed to help educators create, manage, and optimize lesson plans efficiently.
 Teacher's Aide AI empowers teachers with modern technology to save time and enhance their teaching experience.

-> "Teacher's Aide AI is the ultimate planning partner, transforming hours of prep work into moments of inspiration so educators can focus on what truly matters: teaching."
+> "Teacher's Aide is the ultimate planning partner, transforming hours of prep work into moments of inspiration so educators can focus on what truly matters: teaching."

 ---
 ## 🎥 Demo